Tips & Tricks

 Humane Relocation Practices

-After catching a snake, it’s important to release it far away.
-Release it at least a mile from your home to keep it out.
-Always check local rules on releasing snakes, as they can vary.
+After catching a snake, release it at least a mile from your home to keep it from returning.
+Always check local rules on releasing snakes, as regulations can vary by state and species.

 Professional Snake Removal Services